kwaroran/character-card-spec-v3/README.md

-# Character Card V3 Specification: Draft
+# Character Card V3 Specification

-> THIS DOCUMENT IS A PROPOSAL DRAFT.
-IT IS NOT FINALIZED YET.
-IT IS SUBJECT TO CHANGE.
-DO NOT IMPLEMENT THIS SPECIFICATION YET FOR PRODUCTION USE.

 This document is a proposal for the Character Card V3 specification.
 It is designed to be used in various platforms and applications.
 It is based on the [CCv2](https://github.com/malfoyslastname/character-card-spec-v2/blob/main/spec_v2.md) specification and extends it with new features.